Five Fallacies About Coding Bootcamps

 Diversity efforts are yielding real progress as well.
 In order to grow the number of women in tech specifically, organizations like Girls Who Code, Accenture, and many others are dedicating resources to making sure that little girls grow up motivated and empowered to enter the programming field.

 Seasoned professionals often have doubts about transitioning to coding late in their careers.
-The amount of years of experience you have can be your asset, and keeping up-to-date with the latest technologies and programming languages can make you invaluable to employers — no matter where you are in life.
+The number of years of experience you have can be your asset, and keeping up-to-date with the latest technologies and programming languages can make you invaluable to employers — no matter where you are in life.

 2. Bootcamps Can’t Springboard You Into A Career